-- 1. Parents should address all issues and concerns through school personnel first.
-If the concern involves a classroom matter, it should be addressed with the teacher. - 2.
-If a reasonable solution cannot be agreed upon, the Principal should be the next level of administration to be brought into a conference. - 3.
-The Principal will contact the appropriate committee member of the School Board if the issue needs further hearing. - 4.
-The committee member of the School Board recommends actions to the complete School Board. - 5.
-If the Board is unable to resolve the issue, appeals may be made respectively to: - Allegheny East Conference Department of Education - Columbia Union Department of Education
+Step 1: Parents should address all issues and concerns through school personnel.
+If the concern involves a classroom matter, it should be addressed with the teacher.

+Step 2: If a reasonable solution cannot be agreed upon, the Principal should be brought into a conference with all involved parties.

+Step 3: The Principal will contact the appropriate committee member of the School Board if the issue needs further hearing.

+Step 4: The School Board Member recommends actions to the School Board.

+Step 5: If the Board is unable to resolve the issue, appeals may be made respectively to:

+- Allegheny East Conference Department of Education - Columbia Union Department of Education

-The school principal will guide the person with the grievance through these steps.
+The School Principal will guide the person with the grievance through these steps.